Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 response.
 - The plugin only supports http-01 challenge, meaning a user will need a public IP and set up a resolvable DNS.
 Kong also needs to accept proxy traffic from port `80`.
 Also, note that a wildcard or star (*) certificate is not supported.
-Each domain will have its own certificate.
+Each domain must have its own certificate.